Explorations (TV series)

-Series 1 - 6 x 1hr, Series 2 - 13 x 1/2hr, Series 3 - 13 x 1/2hr.
+Series 1 – 6 x 1hr, Series 2 – 13 x 1/2hr, Series 3 – 13 x 1/2hr.

-It is an example of "advertiser funded programming", where Duracell fund the cost of production of the series, produced by Broadcast Marketing Ltd, London.
+It is an example of "advertiser funded programming", where Duracell funded the cost of production of the series, produced by Broadcast Marketing Ltd, London.
 Executive Producers for Broadcast Marketing, Bill Orde and Peter Telford.

 The second series mainly focuses on daily life, ranging from food to fear to love.
-It provides interesting information and fact that usually do not come to people's minds, such as :
+It provides interesting information and fact that usually do not come to people's minds, such as: